organise-network/frontend-dogs-task/README.md

 *If you've chosen to complete this as a take-home, we will go through these questions over a call at a time that suits you.
 If you've chosen an in-person session, we'll talk through these questions during the call.*

-- How do you navigate & understand the architecture of a new React codebase?
+1. How do you navigate & understand the architecture of a new React codebase?
-- Can you work with & make requests to a new backend API?
+2. Can you work with & make requests to a new backend API?
-- How do you make decisions around state management?
+3. How do you make decisions around state management?
-- How do you deal with roadblocks/challenges when coding?
-- Can you explain to another developer what choices you've made & what you've built?
-- What are some future improvements that you would add to this project as it scales?
+4. What are some future improvements that you would add to this project as it scales?

 ## Take-home: Time spent on this task & submitting

-If you're completing this task as a take-home, we recommend that the **time spent on the task is around 1 hour**, and we want to make this work with your schedule. **We will not be evaluating you on time** — this recommendation is to make sure that you get a good opportunity at the task but **do not feel pressure to over-invest your personal time.**
+If you're completing this task as a take-home, we recommend that the **time spent on the task is 1-2 hours**, and we want to make this work with your schedule. **We will not be evaluating you on time** — this recommendation is to make sure that you get a good opportunity at the task but **do not feel pressure to over-invest your personal time.**

+There is no expectation to add tests or styling into your project. **We will not be evaluating you on these.**

 To submit your task, please commit & push your changes to your forked repo and email us when it's ready for us to review.
+Please give access to:
+- lauren@organise.network
+- alex@organise.network
+- sean@organise.network

-*We're more than happy to help you with any questions you have throughout completing the task -- please let us know if you'd like support!
+*We're more than happy to help you with any questions you have throughout completing the task -- please let us know if you'd like support by emailing Lauren at lauren@organise.network!
 Asking questions is not part of our evaluation.*

 ## Credit & much appreciation